telerik/fiddler-everywhere-docs/user-guide/composer.md

 ### Params

 The **Params** section enables you to add query parameters to your request URL easily.
 Adds any key-value pair appended through the  __Params__ view to the request URL.
-By default a key-value UI is activated (you could change it to raw UI via the drop-down in the top-right corner of the section).
+By default a key-value UI is activated (you can change it to raw UI through the drop-down in the top-right corner of the section).

-1. Add new query params by entering the params key-value pair and then clicking on the **tick**.
+1. Add new query params by entering the params key-value pair and then clicking the **tick**.
 2. The new query params is now added to your API endpoint URL.
 The params can now be disabled/enabled (using the tick to the left) or completely deleted (using the **Delete** icon to the right).

 ![Added Params](../images/composer/composer-params-after.png)